Substrate reduction therapy by iron restriction–mediated downregulation of ALAS2 efficiently reduces porphyrin accumulation in CEP.

-Congenital erythropoietic porphyria (CEP) is an inborn error of heme synthesis resulting from uroporphyrinogen III synthase (UROS) deficiency and the accumulation of non-physiological porphyrin isomer I metabolites.
-Clinical features are heterogeneous among CEP patients but usually combine skin photosensitivity and chronic hemolytic anemia, whose severity is related to porphyrin overload.
-Therapeutic options are essentially symptomatic and unsatisfactory.
-One promising strategy to treat CEP is to reduce the erythroid production of porphyrins through substrate reduction therapy by inhibiting 5-aminolevulinate synthase 2 (ALAS2), the first and rate-limiting enzyme in the heme biosynthetic pathway.
-We efficiently reduced porphyrin accumulation after RNAi-mediated downregulation of ALAS2 in human erythroid cellular models of CEP disease.
-Taking advantage of the physiological iron-dependent post-transcriptional regulation of ALAS2, we evaluated whether iron chelation with deferiprone could decrease ALAS2 expression and subsequent porphyrin production in vitro and in vivo in a CEP murine model.
-Treatment of UROS-deficient erythroid cell lines and peripheral blood CD34+-derived erythroid cultures from a CEP patient with deferiprone inhibited iron-dependent protein ALAS2 and IRP2 expression and reduced porphyrin production.
-Furthermore, porphyrin accumulation progressively decreased in red blood cells and urine, and skin photosensitivity in CEP mice treated with deferiprone (1 or 3 mg/ml in drinking water) for 26 weeks was reversed.
-Hemolysis and iron overload improved upon iron chelation with a full correction of anemia in CEP mice treated at the highest dose of deferiprone.
-Our findings highlight in both mouse and human models, the therapeutic potential of iron restriction to modulate the phenotype in CEP.
+Congenital erythropoietic porphyria (CEP) is an inborn error of heme synthesis resulting from uroporphyrinogen III synthase (UROS) deficiency and the accumulation of nonphysiological porphyrin isomer I metabolites.
+Clinical features are heterogeneous among patients with CEP but usually combine skin photosensitivity and chronic hemolytic anemia, the severity of which is related to porphyrin overload.
+Therapeutic options include symptomatic strategies only and are unsatisfactory.
+One promising approach to treating CEP is to reduce the erythroid production of porphyrins through substrate reduction therapy by inhibiting 5-aminolevulinate synthase 2 (ALAS2), the first and rate-limiting enzyme in the heme biosynthetic pathway.
+We efficiently reduced porphyrin accumulation after RNA interference–mediated downregulation of ALAS2 in human erythroid cellular models of CEP disease.
+Taking advantage of the physiological iron-dependent posttranscriptional regulation of ALAS2, we evaluated whether iron chelation with deferiprone could decrease ALAS2 expression and subsequent porphyrin production in vitro and in vivo in a CEP murine model.
+Treatment with deferiprone of UROS-deficient erythroid cell lines and peripheral blood CD34+-derived erythroid cultures from a patient with CEP inhibited iron-dependent protein ALAS2 and iron-responsive element–binding protein 2 expression and reduced porphyrin production.
+Furthermore, porphyrin accumulation progressively decreased in red blood cells and urine, and skin photosensitivity in CEP mice treated with deferiprone (1 or 3 mg/mL in drinking water) for 26 weeks was reversed.
+Hemolysis and iron overload improved upon iron chelation with full correction of anemia in CEP mice treated at the highest dose of deferiprone.
+Our findings highlight, in both mouse and human models, the therapeutic potential of iron restriction to modulate the phenotype in CEP.